basisproject/paper/src/07-credit-system.md

 ## Currency exchange

-Exchange between credits and national currency will be possible through a member-owned bank.
+Exchange between credits and national currency will be possible through the regional bank.
 This bank will have a pool of capital specifically used to back the value of the credits.
-Members can convert their credits into currency (say, USD), however *credits will never be issued in exchange for currency*.
+Members can convert their credits into currency (say, USD), however credit exchange is one-way: *credits will never be issued in exchange for currency*.
 The only way for new credits to be issued is to perform labor in the system!
+This prevents speculation on the market value of labor credits and protects members from sudden changes in value caused by external forces.